nathantim/amputee_gait_simulation/README.md

 1. Run the `setup_paths.m` script.
 2. Go to the folder for the model you wish to run.
 3. Open the model
-4. Load one of the optimizedGains.mat files in the Results folder
+4. Load one of the optimized gains .mat files in the Results folder
-5. Select 'normal' or 'rapid-accelerator' mode in Simulink
+5. Select 'rapid-accelerator' mode in Simulink ('normal' mode can work as well, however, nicer visualization with 'rapid-accelerator' mode in combination with `animPost()`
 6. Run `evaluateCost.m`
 7. If 'normal' simulation mode is selected, the simulation is visualized.
-If 'rapid-accelerator' mode is selected, the simulation can be animated using `animPost3D()`.
+If 'rapid-accelerator' mode is selected, the simulation can be animated using `animPost()`.
 8. Simulation data can be plotted using the `plotData()` function.